By James Razko

 Reason #1: Downtime Aids Insights

 Sometimes you can’t consciously think of a solution to a problem.
 For example, developing the theory of relativity is complicated.
-Connecting all the dots of space and time in a firestorm of deliberate thought is Herculean, even if your Einstein.
+Connecting all the dots of space and time in a firestorm of deliberate thought is Herculean, even if you’re Einstein.
 Luckily for Einstein and us, the non-conscious mind, unlike the conscious mind, is good at sifting through and organizing immense amounts of abstract data.
 When you’re not doing much, your unconscious mind is solving problems and presenting them to your conscious self.
 This process is also known as the Unconscious Thought Theory or UTT.

 Reason #2: Downtime Helps you Recharge